2020 International Workshop on Responsibility-Sharing or Responsibility-Shedding?

 The Workshop focused on the broader implications of externalisation policy in the regions of North Africa and Southeast Asia.
 It assessed the impact and responses of regional organisations, such as the European Union, the African Union and the Association of Southeast Asian Nations.
 It will examine the role of other organisations including the role of for-profit corporations; international organisations such as the United Nations High Commission for Refugees (UNHCR) and the International Organisation for Migration (IOM); non-governmental organisations (NGOs); and civil society organisations.
 Finally, it examined the impact of these policies on the people seeking asylum.
 Specific case studies from North Africa, the Balkans, Eastern Europe, Southeast Asia and the Pacific facilitated a deeper examination of the political and social context of externalisation policies, and their human impact.
 The Workshop also aimed to develop and deepen both scholarly and policy-research dialogue.

-The program for the International Workshop can be downloaded here.
+Download the program for the International Workshop (11.2Mb pdf).

 The Workshop was held at Deakin Downtown, Level 12, Tower 2, 727 Collins Street, Melbourne.
 For more information about the location please see the Deakin Downtown web page.